-

 Stephanie Bento: Absolutely, I couldn’t have said it better.
 Thank you so much for your time, I appreciate it.

-Anthony Hinton: Thank you!4 MIN. -
+Anthony Hinton: Thank you!

 GET YOUR CAREER WINGS TO SOAR

-EXCITING JOB OPPORTUNITIES AT OUR SERVICE CENTERS
+EXCITING JOB OPPORTUNITIES AT OUR SERVICE CENTERSwingspan

 Working for MHIRJ is more than working for a company in aviation but being part of a community that is passionate about what they do and offer in this industry.
 We are driven by leaders who know the ins and outs of the world in aviation.
 Being part of the CRJ series, a long-standing legacy, and aircraft program success enables our people to deliver maximum value to all our partners.